JOHNMACKAY.NET

 Philosophical significance

-This definition of existence as a 'conference of difference' is philosophically significant because it replaces the search for fundamental things with a single, active process of relational declaration.
+This lexicon defines existence functionally as a 'condition of being' which by extension can be further defined as a 'process of declaring together of action to be'.
+This is best described as a conference of difference.
+This definition is philosophically significant because it replaces the search for fundamental things with a single, active process of relational declaration.
 This process is the ultimate reality, rendering all other concepts—from physical laws to consciousness itself—as secondary patterns that emerge from it.
 It solves ancient problems by stating that to exist is simply to participate in this foundational, co-creative act.
+Because existence and essence are functionally synonymous (see Functional note above), this 'conference of difference' is the condition of being itself—whether we call it existence or essence.

 Usage in this lexicon